 The US has the largest and most technologically-advanced economy in the world.
 While the United States accounts for only about 4% of the world's population, its GDP is 26% of the world's total economic output.
 US economy is a free-market, private enterprise system has limited government intervention in areas such as health care, transportation, and retirement.
 Unlike Japanese or Western European countries, American corporations have a considerable amount of freedom to operate will little government control over issues in product development, plant openings or closures, and employment.
 The US cutting-edge high-tech industries, including computers, medical care, aerospace, and military equipment as some of the element that made them stand out from the rest of the world.

 Our Partnership with StudyGroup and INTO have expanded our study destinations in the US.
-To find out more where you can apply to study in the US, click on their profile on the right sidebar.
+To find out more where you can apply to study in the US, talk to us now.
+To know more about their profile, click on their logo on the right sidebar.